YDaiLab/RAGulate/README.md

 If you use **RAGulate** in your research, please cite:

-Mehrdad Zandigohar, Jalees Rehman and Yang Dai (2025). **RAGulate: Single-Cell Regulatory-Embedded Variational Inference of Transcription Factor Activity from Gene Expression**, Bioinformatics Journal (under review).
+Mehrdad Zandigohar, Jalees Rehman and Yang Dai (2025). **RAGulate: Retrieval-Augmented Generation for Post-hoc Literature-Grounded Regulatory Validation**, XYZ Journal (under review).

 📄 Read the preprint on bioRxiv: